jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 and the one of the high level word NOOP :

-                    header          \ compiled by the word : execution addr  PUSH IP         \ boot code compiled by the word :
-                    CALL rEXIT      \ boot code compiled by the word : addr of DUP     \ execution addr of DUP addr of DROP    \ execution addr of DROP addr of EXIT    \ execution addr of EXIT compiled by the word ;
+                    header          \ compiled by the word : execution addr  CALL rDOCOL     \ boot code compiled by the word : addr of DUP     \ execution addr of DUP addr of DROP    \ execution addr of DROP addr of EXIT    \ execution addr of EXIT compiled by the word ;